+Justin McKitterick

-Justin McKitterick B.A.
-Whitworth University, M. Div.
-The Master's Seminary, Th.M.
-The Master's Seminary
+BA, Whitworth University, MDiv, The Master's Seminary, ThM, The Master's Seminary

 Justin has served as the Pastor-Teacher of Grace Community Church in Jacksonville, Florida since 2011.
-Growing up on the west coast, Justin came to know the Lord during his high-school years.
-Justin graduated from Whitworth University in Spokane, Washington with a BA in History.
-He completed his M.Div. and Th.M. from The Master's Seminary.
-Before coming to Jacksonville Justin served on staff at Grace Community Church in Sun Valley, California as the pastor/ shepherd of the UCLA Bible Study and as the Director of Ministry for Crossroads, the college and career ministry at the church.
+Growing up on the west coast, Justin came to know the Lord during his high school years.
+Before coming to Jacksonville Justin served on staff at Grace Community Church in Sun Valley, California as the pastor/shepherd of the UCLA Bible study and as the Director of Ministry for Crossroads, the college and career ministry at the church.
 He and his wife Juli have been blessed with two children, a son and a daughter.

-J. Todd Murray Diploma Moody Bible Institute, B.Mus.
-University of Arkansas at Little Rock, M.A.
-Min.
-Moody Graduate School
+J. Todd Murray

+Diploma, Moody Bible Institute, BMus, University of Arkansas at Little Rock, MA, Min, Moody Graduate School